Karen Fabiano, MPAff, NCG, COPF – President

 Giselle Fuller – Care Manager/Fiduciary – Vice President

 Giselle joined ElderCare Resources in 2014.
 She is a Professional Fiduciary and a Certified Dementia Practitioner.
 Giselle serves as Guardian, Conservator, Trustee, Personal Representative and care manager.
 She is a Notary Public, too.
-Being a family caregiver at a young age helped Giselle learn compassion, patience, kindness, and encouragement.
-She has a special talent for relating well to people and for explaining complex health matters so they are easily understood.
+Being a family caregiver at a young age helped Giselle learn compassion, patience, kindness and encouragement.
+She has a special talent for relating well to people and for explaining complex health matters so that they can be easily understood.
 Giselle has more than ten years’ experience in health care.
-She has worked as a patient advocate and as an in-home staffing coordinator, and got her start as a certified medical assistant.
-Giselle is an Oregon notary.
-She is currently studying for her Bachelor’s degree in Human Services (expected 2016) and has an Associate of Arts degree from the University of Phoenix.
+She has worked as a patient advocate, wellness coordinator, and in-home staffing coordinator, and certified medical assistant.
+Giselle has an Associates in HealthCare Administration from the University of Phoenix.
 Outside the office, Giselle enjoys spending time with her family, being outdoors and working with the high school dance team.

 Diana Goodman, MS